 Approved certification

-Certification shows that building design, construction or both meet building regulations.
-It’s only relevant to work that needs a building warrant.
+Certification proves that the design, construction, or both meet building regulations.
+It only applies to work that needs a building warrant.

 Types of approved certifiers